 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-Soviet probe plays communist anthem from the Moon
+Soviet probe plays communist anthem

 Less than two months after succeeding with the world's first soft landing of a robotic vehicle on the surface of the Moon, Soviet engineers used that experience to launch a lunar orbiter.
 In April 1966, the Luna-10 entered orbit around the Moon, marking its arrival with a broadcast of the revolutionary song the Internationale.